Deepan-Karmakar/p5.js-tutorial/Instantiation-Cases.md

 draw(): loops, indefinitely
 createCanvas(w, h): creates a canvas element at the 0,0 with input size

-// CASE 0
-// No setup() and draw().
-// createCanvas() gets called automatically behind the scenes and creates a default
-// canvas at 0,0 with a default size and background color. fill(255, 0, 0);
-ellipse(10, 10, 50, 50);

 // CASE 1
 // Only setup().
 // setup() runs once and createCanvas() gets called automatically with defaults.